Horbenkodev/hugo-blog/content/posts/what-is-a-chatbot-and-how-to-use-it-for-business/index.md

 ## What can chatbots do?

-> "I think chatbots are the future of engagement between a fan and a brand or celebrity." ~ Christina Milian
+> I think chatbots are the future of engagement between a fan and a brand or celebrity.
+(Christina Milian)

 Both startups and savvy companies are now incorporating interactive agents into their daily operations, communication with customers and sales processes.
 Chatbots can help to: